 What is a Universal Basic Income?

 A Universal Basic Income is one of several different terms referring to a program to get cash into the hands of regular people to cover their basic needs.
-Most commonly, this comes in the form of a check for a set amount of money sent out monthly to every citizen unconditionally.
+Most commonly, this comes in the form of a check for a set amount of money sent out monthly to every resident unconditionally.

 One of the main problems with our current social welfare programs is that they are conditional.
 For those Americans who are dependent on these programs, the threat of losing that support is more rightly considered the threat of death.
 In this country, we all need money to survive (unfortunately).
 Rent always comes due and thousands of homeless Americans die on the streets every year.
-Any life change that could lead to losing support is not an option.
-This could include positive changes like becoming abled, becoming healthy, getting a job that pays a wage, switching to a job that pays a higher wage, or even getting a raise.
+Any life change that could lead to losing financial support is not an option.
+This could include positive changes like becoming abled, becoming healthy, getting a job that pays a wage, switching to a job that pays a higher wage, or even getting a promotion or raise.
 These are things that we all want Americans to do (whether they are ourselves or someone else), but many don’t because the conditions of their livelihood incentivize them to stay stuck in place.
-Conditions are synonymous with incentives, and when the alternative is death, those incentives are rather strong.
-Those incentives cause people to behave strangely.
+Conditions are synonymous with incentives, and when the alternative is death, those incentives are rather strong and cause people to behave strangely.
 A simplification and streamlining of welfare structures into a single, unconditional basic income erases those incentives and frees Americans to improve their lives without fearing for their lives.